jcreedcmu/parametricity/StrictEquiv.lagda.md

 ```

 We must show that being an equivalence is a mere proposition.
+The informal proof I have in mind is this:
+isEquiv' h is

+    { R : Set,
+      f : R ≅ A,
+      g : R ≅ B,
+      _ : funOfEquiv g ∘ invOfEquiv f ≡ h }

+By univalence, this is the same as

+    { R : Set,
+      f : R ≡ A,
+      g : R ≅ B,
+      _ : funOfEquiv g ∘ invOfPath f ≡ h }

+so by path induction this should be the same as

+    { g : A ≅ B,
+      _ : funOfEquiv g ≡ h }

+hence this should be the same as

+    isEquiv h

+which is known to be a proposition.

 ```agda
  isEquiv'IsProp : (f : A → B) → isProp (isEquiv' f)